xiaoxiaoxh/hanxue.me-source/content/index.md

 ## 🦸🏻‍♂️ About Me

-I am a third-year Computer Science Ph.D. candidate at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) and a member of [Machine Intelligence and Vision Group (MVIG)](https://www.mvig.org/) under the supervision of [Prof. Cewu Lu](https://www.mvig.org/) (卢策吾).
+I am a fourth-year Computer Science Ph.D. candidate at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) and a member of [Machine Intelligence and Vision Group (MVIG)](https://www.mvig.org/) under the supervision of [Prof. Cewu Lu](https://www.mvig.org/) (卢策吾).
 I am also a member of [Wu Wen Jun Honorary Doctoral Program](https://ai.sjtu.edu.cn/info/announcements/204) (吴文俊荣誉博士班).

 I receive my bachelor degree from Shanghai Jiao Tong Universiy in 2021.
 My research interests lie in Robotics and 3D Vision.
 Previously, I have been working on deformable object perception and manipulation.
 Now I am particularly interested in imitation learning with tactile/force sensing and low-cost data collection system.